Help Make a Better Tech Industry: Join RedMonk

 We’re hiring, in case you haven’t heard.
 Specifically, we’re in the hunt for a new analyst.
-And this time around, it’s ok if you have a little less experience.
+And this time around, it’s ok if you have a little less experience because the open role is for our entry-level, Associate Analyst position.

 What does that mean, and what does an analyst do?
-Let’s talk RedMonk first.
+Let’s talk about RedMonk first.

 Who We Are

-Founded in 2002, we’re four years younger than Google and four years older than AWS.
+Founded in 2002, we’re four years younger than Google and two years older than Facebook.
 We exist because of developers.
 Our core thesis is very simple: developers are the new kingmakers.
-From open source to mobile to cloud to big data to DevOps, developers are in our view the audience most likely to determine success or failure.
+From open source to mobile to cloud to big data to DevOps, developers and other practitioners are in our view the audience most likely to determine success or failure.

-Some smart companies have realized this, and try and give developers interesting new things to build and build from.
+Some smart companies have realized this, and try to give developers interesting new things to build and build from.
 We call these companies clients.
 We need you to help us help them.

 Why Work For Us

 Lots of reasons.
-You’ll get to work with the best and brightest companies in the technology industry.
-You’ll never be bored, stuck working on a single product in a cubicle that you don’t care about, for months or years.
-Instead you get to learn about (and often, work with) all the best new tech the industry has to offer.
+You’ll get to work with the best and brightest companies and people in the technology industry.
+You’ll get to learn about (and often, work with) all the best new tech the industry has to offer.
 You’ll have a significant say into your own research agenda.
 Hours are flexible.

-You will be going to many of the most interesting conferences in the country, and helping to run ours.
+will may[?] be going to many of the most interesting conferences in the country, and helping to run ours.
 You will publish research that will be widely read, consumed and acted on.
 We’ll provide you with nice equipment.
 Our clients are absolutely tremendous to work with.
-Whether you’re working with a two person startup or the largest firms in the world, they will believe in what you do because they believe in our mission.
+Whether you’re working with a two person startup or a hyperscale cloud provider, they will believe in what you do because they believe in our mission.
 We try to have fun at work but also encourage a good work/life balance.

 The most important reason to work for RedMonk, though, is because the work we do matters.
-We’ve been working since day one to improve the lot of developers the world over, and it’s working.
+We’ve been working since day one to improve the lot of developers the world over, and we’ve made a significant impact.

 Where We Are

-Technically, we’re based in Portland, ME (America’s Coziest’s City!), but we’re also in the UK and New Hampshire.
+Technically, we’re based in Portland, ME (America’s Coziest’s City!), but we’re also in Colorado, New York, New Hampshire and London.

 We’re a distributed team, but for this role given its travel requirements we’re looking for someone based in the US.